Links

 Community Health Accreditation Program

-The Community Health Accreditation Program (CHAP) is an independent, non-profit accrediting body which provides consultation on improving the quality of community based health care services, along with a broad network of professional staff resources.
+CHAP is an independent, non-profit accrediting body which provides consultation on improving the quality of community based health care services, along with a broad network of professional staff resources.

 The Joint Commission